How Marijuana Addiction Impacts Couples and Relationships

 Contents

-Yet, I'm finding in my clinical counseling work more and more people who are using marijuana for what they say are "recreational or medicinal purposes," but are having relational problems because of it.
+Yet, I'm finding in my clinical counseling work more and more individuals who initially minimized their marijuana use but are later facing significant relational problems because of it.

-Sadly, most of them don't see any connection between the two or the possibility that they may have developed an addiction to marijuana.
+Sadly, the majority don't see any connection between the two or the possibility that they may have developed an addiction to marijuana.

 Unintended Problems Marijuana Addiction Can Cause

-A guy I'm counseling, whose wife smokes marijuana because she has cancer, was really frustrated when on the rare occasion they were able to go out as a couple a few weeks ago - she fell asleep during their dinner because she was stoned.
+A guy I'm counseling, whose wife smokes marijuana because she has cancer, was really frustrated after they were finally able to go out as a couple a few weeks ago – she fell asleep during their dinner because she was stoned.

-While he understands her reasons, that it eases her cancer symptoms, he also believes she misuses it (overuses it) and resents the impact it has on their relationship.
+While he understands her reasons, it eases her cancer symptoms, he also believes she misuses it (really overuses it) and resents the impact it has on their relationship.

 What were their reasons?

-• They didn't want to teach their kids that smoking marijuana is normal, like their parents did for them.
+• They didn't want to teach their kids that smoking marijuana is normal.

-• They said they recognize that using substances to cope with problems isn't physically or mentally healthy for them or their family.
+• They said they recognize that using substances to cope with problems isn't physically or mentally healthy.

-• Wife remembers growing up in a house that "smelled like a pot farm" and she was embarrassed to have friends over because of it.
+• The wife remembers growing up in a house that "smelled like a pot farm" and she was embarrassed to have friends over because of it.

-Unlike these 2 couples, it's much more common for people not to notice the negative impact on themselves and those around them.
+Unlike these two couples, it's much more common for people not to notice the negative impact on themselves and their family.

-Here's a much more typical scenario of how marijuana addiction can arise and go unseen or ignored:
+Here's a more typical scenario of how marijuana addiction can arise and go unseen or ignored:

-Just some of the negative consequences can be seen in the behavior changes of Maria's partner.
+Some of the negative consequences can be seen in the changes in Maria's partner.

 • Loss of interest in sex